baselime/docs/faq.md

 ---

-## How easy is it to instrument my applications?
+## How easy is it to instrument my AWS applications?

 When you connect your AWS account to Baselime, logs from your AWS Lambda functions, API Gateways and AppRunner services, and metrics from your entire AWS account are automatically ingested into Baselime.
 No further setup is required.

+When you connect your Vercel account to Baselime, all your Vercel application logs, edge function logs and build logs are ingested into Baselime.
+No further setup is required.

 Moreover, if you have Amazon X-Ray enabled on your services (both serverless functions and containers), these traces are automatically ingested into Baselime.

 To use OpenTelemetry distributed tracing, add the `baselime:tracing` tag to your AWS Lambda functions using the Node.js runtime and these will be automatically instrumented.
 We're currently working on more runtimes.

 For any other runtimes or environments, instrument your applications with OpenTelemetry or send your logs via the HTTP API.

+---

+## How easy is it to instrument my Vercel applications?

+When you connect your Vercel account to Baselime, all your Vercel application logs, edge function logs and build logs are ingested into Baselime.
+No further setup is required.

 ---